 10. Regularly ask for feedback and act on it

 Frequently asking for feedback from your staff is one of the best ways to improve and maintain communication.
 But as much as you might want to check in with how all of your employees are feeling about all the different areas of your business on a regular basis, it’s likely going to be very difficult to do in person.

-Perkbox Insights is an agile pulse survey tool and a new way for business and HR leaders to keep up communication with their staff.
-Insights conducts short, frequent surveys with confidential questions - these allow you to maintain communication with all employees and even gain thoughts that some of your employees may not feel comfortable to discuss face-to-face.
+Instead, invest in an agile pulse survey tool.
+By conducting short, frequent surveys with confidential questions, you'll be able to more easily maintain communication with all employees and even gain thoughts that some of your employees may not feel comfortable to discuss face-to-face.